 Beyond the choice of two- or four-wheel drive, the buyer also chooses between two V8 engines.
 The 4.6-liter and 5.4-liter V8s are identical save for displacement.
 They are smooth and quiet.
 Both engines are mated to a four-speed automatic transmission.

+The Expedition offers a blend of strength, refinement, comfort, good road manners and exceptional finish quality.
 The lure of the Expedition is its versatility.
 The Expedition can carry a large family in limousine-like splendor, pull a trailer, move cargo or explore places beyond pavement's end.

 Build and price your dream Ford Expedition in just a few easy steps.